Anousha-Singh/Netflix-Home-Page-Clone/README.md

 - **CSS** for styling and design.

 ## How to Use
-1. Clone or download this repository:
+1. Clone or download this repository.
 2. Run the index.html file.